wuhongyi/PKUXIADAQ/README.md

 This program is applicable to XIA Pixie16 module, which supports the 100/250/500 MHz sampling rates(specifically, information about the module can be found in File->About in the graphics software) and supports up to 8-chassis synchronous operation, that maeans, at least 1600-channel signals are simultaneously collected. **This package requires the CERN ROOT6 version and the resolution display above 1920x1080**.

 The program is designed to be compatible with the 100/250/500 MHz modules.
 Simply add the firmware location of the corresponding sample rate modules to cfgPixie16.txt.
 The program can automatically identify the module's type and load the corresponding firmware.

-Currently we only have 14-bit 100/250 MHz modules, so this type of modules can be run by default.
+Currently we have tested most types of modules, so you can run the type of modules of our tested by default.
 To support other types, please contact XIA LLC to obtain the corresponding firmware or contact Hongyi Wu(wuhongyi@qq.com).

 ----